s3dman/pharmaC/README.md

 		system which helps the user (Pharmacist) to manage the daily activities in the pharmacy in an electronic format.
-It reduces the risk of paper work such as loss of registers, damage of registers and other time consuming activities in the library.
+It reduces the risk of paper work such as loss of registers, damage of registers and other time consuming activities in the pharmacy.
 It can help user to manage the transaction or record more effectively and in a time saving manner.
 		#TODO ippozhum books aayit aanu kedakkane change it to drugs stuff